justindujardin/ng2-material/modules/docs/README.md

  > npm link ng2-material

 If you want to unlink it later you can run the same commands, but with `unlink` instead of `link`

+# Contributing Examples

+Create a new component by specifying the component type that is being demonstrated, and the behavior that the example demonstrates.
+Specify the by giving `ng generate component` a path of the form `components/[component-type]/[what-it-demonstrates]`.
+Here are a few examples:

+ > ng generate component components/button/floating-action-buttons --flat
+ > ng generate component components/sidenav/content-push --flat
+ > ng generate component components/sidenav/responsive-mode --flat
+ > ng generate component components/data-table/pagination --flat

+If you are creating the first most basic example for a component, specify the name `basic-usage`:

+ > ng generate component components/data-table/basic-usage --flat

+Note the use of the `--flat` argument, this is important so that the components files are put in the directory for the containing component, rather than in a sub directory.